sentvivi/Data_Driven_School_District_Insights/README.md

 Scores by School Type:
   * Utilize the per_school_summary DataFrame to create a new DataFrame showcasing school performance based on "School Type"       (e.g., district or charter).

+The project will equip district stakeholders with data-driven insights that will facilitate informed decisions regarding school budgets and priorities.
+By harnessing the power of data, this analysis aims to enhance the educational landscape within the district and improve student outcomes.